Vietnam's Level 2 Field Hospital No. 6 in South Sudan has airlifted a pregnant woman with twins in critical condition.

 Level 2 Field Hospital No. 6 was requested to participate in the emergency air medical evacuation plan with two consecutive flights.

-Doctors and nurses from Level 2 Field Hospital No. 6 coordinated to take the pregnant woman to the emergency room - Photo: Department of Peacekeeping
+Doctors and nurses of Level 2 Field Hospital No. 6 coordinated to take the pregnant woman to the emergency room - Photo: Department of Peacekeeping

-Before air transport, hospital doctors conducted a comprehensive assessment, performed necessary medical procedures to stabilize vital signs and ensure safety during the transport.
+Before air transport, hospital doctors conducted a comprehensive assessment, performed necessary medical procedures to stabilize vital signs and ensure safety during the entire journey.

 The hospital then immediately dispatched an emergency team consisting of an Air Ambulance (AME) team doctor and an obstetrician to the Mayen Abun area by helicopter.

-During the flight, the patient is closely monitored and prepared for emergency situations, and the emergency team is even prepared to deliver the baby on the plane if necessary.
+During the flight, the patient is closely monitored and prepared for emergency situations, the emergency team is even prepared to deliver the baby on the plane if needed.

 After completing the flight from Mayen Abun to Rubkona airport, the air ambulance team of Level 2 Field Hospital No. 6 promptly handed over the patient to the emergency team of the upper-level hospital.